Nick-NCSU/hpbot/README.md

 :-----:|:-----:
 src!check (...account)|Checks a list of accounts for Hypixel friends/guild lists, banlist, and known runners list.

+## Scheduled Actions
+### Daily Leaderboard
+Runs a modified version of /leaderboard which runs for multiple games and combines their world record count to a single embed.

+### Combined Leaderboard
+Finds runners with verified runs of certain categories and automatically submits a run containing the combined time of these categories.

+### Invalid Check
+Ensures runs submitted to categories managed by a bot are rejected.

 ## Credits
 * [Nick-NCSU](https://github.com/Nick-NCSU) Developer